FreshKernel/kraft-sync/README.md

 ## Features

 - 🛠️ Easy to use and customizable.
-- 🔍 Different ways to validate the assets (e.g., Mods, Resource-packs) or completely the file integrity validation.
+- 🔍 Different ways to validate the assets (e.g., Mods, Resource-packs) or disable the file integrity validation.
 - 🖥️ Simple GUI for download indicators and errors for both dark and light with different themes (can be disabled).
 - 🚫 Handles different errors.
 - 🌐 Multiplatform: Works using JVM, which means you don't need different binaries for different desktop platforms.